Man gets car towed, breaks into Mooresville towing Co.’s lot to steal it back: Sheriff

-MOORESVILLE, NC (FOX 46 CHARLOTTE) – A man who previously had his truck towed after being arrested for a DWI, broke into the towing company’s compound lot to steal it back, the Iredell Sheriff’s Office said Tuesday.
+MOORESVILLE, N.C.
+(FOX 46 CHARLOTTE) – A man who previously had his truck towed after being arrested for a DWI, broke into the towing company’s compound lot to steal it back, the ICSO announced.

 Raleigh resident Nathan Gross, 48, was pulled over early Sunday morning and arrested for a DWI, the police report indicated.
 His Chevrolet Suburban was towed by 3-T Towing and put in their compound.
 Gross was released by authorities around 5 a.m. and picked up by his wife.